-I have been working at Lexmark International (More than 10 years)
+I have been working at Lexmark International full-time (More than 10 years)

 Advice to Management

-I applied in-person.
-The process took a week.
-I interviewed at Lexmark International (Lexington-Fayette, KY) in July 2015.
+I applied online.
+The process took 3 days.
+I interviewed at Lexmark International.